marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 #### ***Comparing different grain size populations using box plots***

-[Box (or box-and-whisker) plot](https://en.wikipedia.org/wiki/Box_plot) is a non-parametric method to display numerical datasets through their quartiles, being a very efficient way for comparing several datasets graphically.
+[Box (or box-and-whisker) plot](https://en.wikipedia.org/wiki/Box_plot) is a non-parametric method to display numerical datasets through their quartiles and median, being a very efficient way for comparing **unimodal** datasets graphically.
 Figure 9 show the different elements represented in a typical box plot.

 ![figure 9.
 Box plot elements](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/boxplot_01.png)
 *Figure 9.
 Box plot elements*

-The procedure to create a box plot using the Matplotlib library is the following.
-First we need to create a variable with all the data sets to be represented in the plot.
+To create a box plot using the Matplotlib library we need to create first a variable with all the data sets to represent.
 For this we create a Python list as follows (variable names have been chosen for convenience):

 ```python
 >>> all_data = [dataset1, dataset2, dataset3, dataset4] # Note that a Python list is a list of elements within brackets separated by commas